World Cup experience priceless for Belgium, says Wilmots

 "We will only be strong if we are able to carry out the task well in our positions," he said.
 "What is most important is team spirit and the team that we have."

-"It's important to honor the value of the team instead of honoring your own personal value and to sacrifice yourself for the team.
+"It's important to honour the value of the team instead of honouring your own personal value and to sacrifice yourself for the team.
 If everybody has those good intentions, we can have a very good World Cup," said the 45-year-old.

 "This generation needs to learn and if they do then it will be a benefit for the next competition we take part (in)."